jennfrbrown/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

 1. The most successful Kickstarter campaigns were started in May.
-However, most of the least successful campaigns started in December.
+2. The least successful campaigns started in December.
+3. If launching a campaign, you see the greatest percentage of successful outcomes May through August.

 - What can you conclude about the Outcomes based on Goals?